zarteastb-collab/stargate-backend/README.md

 ### Running the Service

-To start the web service, run the following command:
+To start the web service, run:
 ```
 npm start
 ```